serokell/vault-secrets/README.md

 to log in.
 Secrets are never written to disk, but kept in tmpfs.
 By default, they are only accessible by `root` and are `chmod 600`.

-In this example, substitute `example` for a valid service name, and `hostname` for your machine's hostname.
+In this example, substitute `myservice` for a valid service name, and `hostname` for your machine's hostname.

 ```nix